Grounded in Science and Collaborative from the Beginning

 The Story of Nature United

-The research-focused Ecological Society of America is formed.
-This is the beginning of The Nature Conservancy, which now operates in 72 countries around the world—including in Canada, where it works with its affiliate Nature United.
+The Ecological Society of America is formed.
+This is the beginning of The Nature Conservancy, which now operates in over 70 countries around the world—including in Canada, where it works with its affiliate Nature United.

 The Ecologists Union changes its name to The Nature Conservancy, and the organization is incorporated as a nonprofit organization in the District of Columbia in 1951.

 The Nature Conservancy builds Canadian partnerships to protect key conservation lands in Canada.
 Over the years, TNC helped establish Conservation Data Centres, created the Canada/U.S. Conservation Partnership, and supported the Nature Conservancy of Canada (NCC) in cross-border conservation.

 TNC’s collaboration with local partners resulted in the Great Bear Rainforest Agreement, conserving 19M acres, including 5M acres off-limits to logging and the balance managed under stringent harvest standards.

 Building on more than a decade of conservation in Canada, Nature United is taking bolder steps than ever before to create a healthy Canada where people and nature thrive.